Checkpoint (2003 film): Significance

 Checkpoint is a part of the independent digital documentary movement in the early 2000s, in part due to the introduction of relatively inexpensive digital tape-based video cameras and the sudden affordability of powerful desktop video editing systems.
 This in-the-trenches filmmaking lent itself to direct cinema, or cinéma vérité, a definition that spans from reality television to the Pennebaker films of the 1960s.
-This approach is evident in the popular documentaries in the 2000s such as Fahrenheit 9/11 and Supersize Me, which while driven by narrative and personal point of view, deploy a camera style which draws on the vérité trope of letting reality play out before the camera.
-Recalled as The Year of the Documentary, these films came out in 2004 during a convergence of new media possibilities and world conflict including 9/11and the rising tensions in the Middle East during the Second Intifada, according to Paul Falzone in his dissertation, Documentary of Change.
-“From this conflict emerges a generation of muckraking filmmakers and a new style of documenting filmmaking,” wrote Falzone.
+This approach is evident in the popular documentaries in the 2000s such as Fahrenheit 9/11 and Super Size Me, which while driven by narrative and personal point of view, deploy a camera style which draws on the vérité trope of letting reality play out before the camera.
+Recalled as The Year of the Documentary, these films came out in 2004 during a convergence of new media possibilities and world conflict including 9/11 and the rising tensions in the Middle East during the Second Intifada, according to Paul Falzone in his dissertation, Documentary of Change.
+"From this conflict emerges a generation of muckraking filmmakers and a new style of documenting filmmaking," wrote Falzone.
 Maxine Baker in her book, Documenting in the Digital Age goes a bit further.
 She refers to the digital revolution as no less as explosive as the Lumiere Brothers’ invention of the cinematograph during the turn of the 19th century.
 According to Falzone, a specific kind of documentary was forged by filmmakers looking to challenge mainstream media's interpretation of events.
 She observed that this new batch of films tended to replace the protagonist with antagonist.
 In Checkpoint’s case, the director Shamir replaced the antagonist with the subject, who in turn served as the antagonist.
 While the director may have omitted narration or any stated point of view, he adheres to the vérité technique of hammering home a focused point.
 Checkpoint follows the looming sense of futility from shutting down access between two groups of people.
-In an interview with Documentary Film Quarterly in 2004, Shamir says, “Everybody is like a victim; the soldiers, the Palestinians.
-I want to show what effects the occupation has on the Palestinians but even more what the effects are on society.”
+In an interview with Documentary Film Quarterly in 2004, Shamir says, "Everybody is like a victim; the soldiers, the Palestinians.
+I want to show what effects the occupation has on the Palestinians but even more what the effects are on society."